chesyya/baosky-plugin-api-generator/plugin-docs/references/icons-in-labels.md

 |<i class="codicon codicon-close"></i>|widget-close|close|Icon for the close action in widgets.|
 |<i class="codicon codicon-shield"></i>|workspace-trust-editor-label-icon|shield|Icon of the workspace trust editor label.|

-The Codicon library contains all the icons used in VS Code views, as well as a set of useful icons.
+The Codicon library contains all the icons used in Baosky views, as well as a set of useful icons.

-VS Code extensions can use these icons in labels, views, and trees.
+Baosky 插件 can use these icons in labels, views, and trees.

 | preview     | identifier
 | ----------- | --------------------------------- |